SEO checklist for React InstantSearch Hooks

 You use canonical URLs to indicate primary content

-A canonical URL is the one of the most representative page from a set of duplicate pages on your site.
-Google, for instance, treats it that way.
+A canonical URL is the most representative page from a set of duplicate pages on your site.

 When users search for “women t-shirts” in a search engine, you want them to find